-Oppo Realme 1 with 6GB RAM, 128GB storage launched on Amazon: Price, specifications
+Oppo Realme 1 launched with up to 6GB RAM: Sale date, price, specifications, etc

 The new Oppo phone will directly compete with Xiaomi Redmi Note 5 which costs Rs 9,999 for base model with 3GB RAM and 32GB storage and the Redmi Note 5 Pro series as well.
 The budget device has a FullView display and it runs the latest version of Android Oreo.
 Another unique feature of Realme 1 is the glossy diamond-cutting reflection effect on fibre glass back.
 Interestingly, the phone does not have a fingerprint sensor and relies on facial recognition for unlocking.

 Oppo Realme 1 gets a 6-inch Full HD+ display, which is slightly bigger than 5.99-inch on Redmi Note 5.
 The screen on both the smartphones have an aspect ratio of 18:9, meaning minimum bezels on the sides.
 The smartphone is powered by the same octa-core MediaTek Helio P60 processor that powers Oppo’s flagship R15.
 Oppo Realme 1 features 3GB RAM and 32GB expandable storage.
 The company says that Realme 1 with 4GB RAM and 64GB storage will launch in June, while 6GB RAM+128GB storage version will be made available at a later stage.
-The phone is backed by a 3,410mAh batter, compared to a 4,000mAh one on Redmi Note 5.
+The phone is backed by a 3,410mAh battery, compared to a 4,000mAh one on Redmi Note 5.

 Coming to camera specifications, the phone features a 13MP rear camera with LED flash and support for depth of field effect.
 The front shooter is 8MP, which the company says takes advantage of Artificial Intelligence (AI) and machine learning to enhance selfies.
 The cameras also get support for Augmented Reality stickers for photos and videos.
 Realme 1 runs Android 8.1 Oreo out-of-the-box.
 It will be available in red, silver, and black colour options.
 Realme 1 measures 156 x 75.3 x 7.8 mm and it weighs 158 grams.